Most Terrier dog breeds have been bred for centuries across England and Scotland.

 Their total devotion to their owners, combined with their sensitive disposition, means they do not do well with being left on their own for extended periods.

-Consequently, those looking to invest their love in this breed should make sure they have the time to dedicate to all 140lb of this gentle giant!
+Consequently, those looking to invest their love in this terrier mix breed should make sure they have the time to dedicate to all 140lb of this gentle giant!

 17. German Shepherd x Airedale Terrier Mix

-Affectionately nicknamed the Airedale Shepherd, these dogs love hiking, walking, running, swimming… and just generally being outside.
+Affectionately nicknamed the Airedale Shepherd, these terrier mix breeds love hiking, walking, running, swimming… and just generally being outside.

-These dogs need around 90 to 120 minutes of exercise daily.
+These terrier breeds need around 90 to 120 minutes of exercise daily.

 Naturally curious and obedient, the Airedale Shepherd is a great beginner’s terrier mix dog as they are relatively easy to train.